-The regular contract uses the estimated liquidation price as the risk control method.
+The delivery contract uses the estimated liquidation price as the risk control method.

 Net Position = Long Positions – Short Positions

 If Net Position =0, then there is no liquidation price;

 If Net position >0, then

 Liquidation Price = AHP (Average Holding Price) of Longs * (1+MM) – Account Balance/|Net Position| * Multiplier

 (If the liquidation price <0, the position will not be liquidated)

 Liquidation Price = AHP of Shorts * (1-MM) + Account Balance/|Net Position| * Multiplier